benhouse1987/whisper/README.md

         </dependency>
 ```

-### init translate service for your service
+### Init translate service for your service
 Let's try with a basic init here.
-You can even paste this i18n config class direct into your service.
+You can paste this sample i18n config class directly into your service.
 ```
 @Configuration
 @EnableResourceServer